-If I were to simply go to Wikipedia and grab a list of all "unincorporated communities" from each county's page, I would be given a massive list of locations, some of which include 10-home places like Ashwood, which would be an appropriate target place, and others might be seemingly barren locations that have no trace of even the name of the community posted anywhere: an example being Donnybrook which is 10 miles away from Ashwood down a gravel road.
-I therefore wanted to filter out barren places (or places were it is simply a chore to get to) like Donnybrook, and keep the exploration-worthy ones like Ashwood.
+Cities and CDPs cover much of the state and would make a solid list of places to visit.
+But there were some smaller communities in more quiet and remote parts of the state that I wanted to see.
+If I were to simply go to Wikipedia and grab a list of all "unincorporated communities" from each county's page, I would be given a massive list of locations.
+Some of which include 10-home places like Ashwood, which would be an appropriate target place, and others include seemingly barren locations that have no trace of even the name of the community posted anywhere: an example being Donnybrook which is 10 miles away from Ashwood down a gravel road.
 I realized that many of these outlying rural areas usually need a zipcode.
-Since there is a central service area for each code, usually named after the most populous area, this would present a reasonable list that would filter out the barren places.
+Since there is a central service area for each code (usually named after the most populous town in the area), this would present a reasonable criteria that would filter out the barren places.
 Following this rule, instead of going to Ashwood, Donnybrook and Horse Heaven, I could instead only go to Ashwood, and save myself a 90 minute roundtrip on a hilly gravel road.

 I also wanted to visit the (accessible) ghost towns of Oregon.
 There are some that are very remote or on private property that I would skip, but there are surely others that are reachable and would present a very unique exploration experience.
 Ghost towns can be categorized into different groups per Ghost Town Classifications: